SharathPremkumar/Registration-and-login/README.md

 - After completing the SetUp click on next and on Product Configuration Click on Next
 - Now Type and networking will be visible and there you Check for port no 3306 and keep the default and Click on next
 - Next set Root password keep Clicking on Next and Execute Your MySQL installation will be completed .
-- Then Download the MYSQL Connectors Jar file and JCalendar Jar file from Same MySQL Website   and then Extract it and keep it in one folder.
 - Install the Tomcat Server and check the installation using the http url in google once.
 - Next install Postman and ready to start testing the API's.